 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

-Both the T5i and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the A6300 have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the T5i and A6300 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5i and the Sony A6300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel T5i:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.